deveshdevfauzdar/deveshdevfauzdar/README.md

 <td width="50%" valign="top">

 **studying**
-Going deeper into data science systems design and scalable agent architecture.
+Going deeper into ML systems design and scalable agent architecture.
 Reading more math than is probably necessary.

 **building**
 A project I keep thinking about at weird hours.
 More on that soon.